 Screening Outcome Yes /No /Not At This Stage Further Action Required Lead Officer Timescale for Resolution Was a significant impact from the project, policy or strategy identified?
-No Does the project, policy of strategy require to be amended to have a positive impact?
-No Does a Full Impact Assessment need to undertaken at this time?
-No If none of the above is required, please recommend the next steps to be taken.
-Ongoing review of capping limits to ensure that primary objective(s) are being achieved.
-Ian Robertson Annual review report to PD Committee on impact in advance of school session 2016/17. (i.e. is there a strategic group that can monitor any future impacts as part of implementation?)
+Not at this time Does the project, policy of strategy require to be amended to have a positive impact?
+Not at this time Does a Full Impact Assessment need to undertaken at this time?
+Not at this time If none of the above is required, please recommend the next steps to be taken. (i.e. is there a strategic group that can monitor any future impacts as part of implementation?)